Prague Attractions

 Jewish Quarter Prague history

-It calls the world’s attention to the unfair society which slowly helped form such a magnificent part of the city admired by millions today.
+It calls the world’s attention to the unfair society that slowly helped form such a magnificent part of the city admired by millions today.

 In the 20th Century, when Hitler declared Jews as an ‘extinct’ race, the Jewish Quarter welcomed new changes to preserve the history and culture of those who resided there.